Risperidone, 1 mg/ml 30 ml

 Children

-The following adverse events were reported in children (5 to 17 years of age) with an incidence of ?
-5% and at least 2 times the frequency in other patient populations in clinical trials: drowsiness/sedation, fatigue, headache, increased appetite, vomiting, upper respiratory infections, nasal congestion, abdominal pain, dizziness, cough, pyrexia, tremor, diarrhea, enuresis.
+The following side effects were observed in children (from 5 to 17 years old) with a frequency of ?
+5% and with an incidence at least 2 times higher than that in other patient populations during clinical trials: somnolence/sedation, fatigue, headache, increased appetite, vomiting, upper respiratory tract infection, nasal congestion, abdominal pain, dizziness, cough, pyrexia, tremor, diarrhea, enuresis.

 Overdose